SAP-samples/connecting-systems-services-integration-suite-codejam/prerequisites.md

   | CPI_SK_CLIENT_SECRET | oauth.clientsecret |
   | CPI_SK_TOKEN_URL | oauth.tokenurl |

-> Once you've updated the environment variables you can test you connection by requesting an access token for Cloud Integration.
+> Once you've updated the environment variables you can test your connection by requesting an access token for Cloud Integration.
 A successful response will look like the screenshot below.
+Select the `POST Token` request under the `cloud-integration` folder in the Bruno collection and click on the *-> button* to send the request.
+>
 > ![Success token request](./assets/token-success.png)

 ### 3. API Management